-A substance may also be regulated as a controlled substance analogue.
-A controlled substance analogue is a substance which is intended for human consumption, is structurally substantially similar to a schedule I or schedule II substance, is pharmacologically substantially similar to a schedule I or schedule II substance, or is represented as being similar to a schedule I or schedule II substance and is not an approved medication in the United States.
-See 21 U.S.C. §802(32)(A) for the definition of a controlled substance analogue and 21 U.S.C. §813 for the schedule.
+A substance may also be regulated as a controlled substance analog.
+A controlled substance analog is a substance which is intended for human consumption, is structurally substantially similar to a schedule I or schedule II substance, is pharmacologically substantially similar to a schedule I or schedule II substance, or is represented as being similar to a schedule I or schedule II substance and is not an approved medication in the United States.
+See 21 U.S.C. §802(32)(A) for the definition of a controlled substance analog and 21 U.S.C. §813 for the schedule.

 The Texas Controlled Substance Act is found in Chapter 481 of the Texas Health and Safety Code, and drugs are divided into six different classifications referred to as Penalty Groups.
 Knowingly manufacturing, delivering, or possessing a controlled substance will trigger a penalty if convicted, and the type of drug and the amount of the substance will determine what the penalty will be.

 Penalty Groups identified under state law in Texas include:

 Under Texas Health and Safety Code § 481.102, Penalty Group 1 includes methamphetamine, gamma hydroxybutyric acid (GHB), cocaine, heroin, and oxycodone;

 Under Texas Health and Safety Code § 481.1021, Penalty Group 1-A includes lysergic acid diethylamide (LSD) and its analogs;